darwinium-com/cs-demo-application-deployment/application-deployment-guide/README.md

       * If you didn't edit the file names, it will be `echo-handler`
     * `LambdaCodeBucket`
       * This is the name of the S3 Bucket you created to house the `.zip` and `.yaml` files

-> [!Warning]
-> This is the name of the bucket...
-NOT the bucket url

     * `StageName`
         * You can keep this set as `dev` but you could customize it if you'd like.
 Must be all one word.

+> [!Warning]
+> Make sure the LambdaCodeBucket is the name of the bucket...
+NOT the bucket url

 12. Click `Next`
 13. No changes are needed to the optional Stack Options
 14. Scroll to the bottom of the screen and check the `I acknowledge...` box